CivML-PolyMtl/cutagi-doc/examples/fnn/uci-large-heteros.md

 ## 5. Train and evaluate the model

-Using the [regression class](modules/regression?id=regression-class) that makes use of TAGI, we will train and test the model.
-When doing the prediction we can specify the standard deviation factor to calculate the confidence intervals.
+Using the [regression class](modules/regression?id=regression-class) we train and test the model using TAGI.
+When doing the prediction step we can specify the standard deviation factor defining the confidence interval.

 ```python
 reg_task = Regression(num_epochs=num_epochs,